apache/lucenenet/src/dotnet/tools/lucene-cli/docs/index.md

 ## Command structure

-CLI command structure consists of the driver ("dotnet lucene-cli.dll"), the command, and possibly command arguments and options.
+CLI command structure consists of the driver ("lucene"), the command, and possibly command arguments and options.
 You see this pattern in most CLI operations, such as checking a Lucene.Net index for problematic segments and fixing (removing) them:

 ```
-dotnet lucene-cli.dll index check C:\my-index --verbose
+lucene index check C:\my-index --verbose
-dotnet lucene-cli.dll index fix C:\my-index
+lucene index fix C:\my-index
 ```